srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

     FROM AnomalyDetectionStep
     ```

-    > [!NOTE] This first section of this query takes the vibration data, and examines the previous 120 seconds worth.
+    > **Note**:  This first section of this query takes the vibration data, and examines the previous 120 seconds worth.
 The `AnomalyDetection_SpikeAndDip` function will return a `Score` parameter, and an `IsAnomaly` parameter.
 The score is how certain the ML model is that the given value is an anomaly, specified as a percentage.
 If the score exceeds 95%, the `IsAnomaly` parameter has a value of 1, otherwise `IsAnomaly` has a value of 0.
 Notice the 120 and 95 parameters in the first section of the query.
 The second section of the query sends the time, vibration, and anomaly parameters to `vibrationBI`.

 1. Verify that the query editor on lists 2 Inputs and Outputs: